compose-spec/compose-spec/10-fragments.md

       YET_ANOTHER: VARIABLE
 ```

+>**Note**
+>
-Note that [YAML merge]((http://yaml.org/type/merge.html)) only applies to mappings, and can't be used with sequences.
-In previous example, the
+> [YAML merge](http://yaml.org/type/merge.html) only applies to mappings, and can't be used with sequences.

-environment variables must be declared using the `FOO: BAR` mapping syntax, while the sequence syntax `- FOO=BAR` is only valid when no fragments are involved.
+In example above, the environment variables must be declared using the `FOO: BAR` mapping syntax, while the sequence syntax `- FOO=BAR` is only valid when no fragments are involved.